 These skill-based lessons will help you expand your Thai knowledge and become more competent at the skills you need to focus on improving.
 We can rotate through a combination of these formats with you, if you choose.
 Everything about our lessons is very flexible!
 We will always listen to you and tailor the lessons according to your needs and preferences so that you gain the most benefit from them.

 All of the above are only examples of what we can do together in classes to help you reach your goals.
 We’re always open to new ideas you suggest that you think will work better for you!
-For consultation or if you have any concerns at all, do not hesitate to contact us at our email addresses: [email protected] or [email protected]
+For consultation or if you have any concerns at all, do not hesitate to contact us by email at: [email protected]